You are here

 Welcome to the Graduate Programs at Pace Law School

 Pace University School of Law is accredited by the American Bar Association and the New York State Department of Education.
-The LLM programs have received acquiescence from the American Bar Association.
+All Pace Law School LLM programs and the SJD program have received acquiescence from the American Bar Association.